 - Non-drinkers may have poorer cognitive outcomes than light drinkers

-Some studies suggest those who benefit the most from light drinking may be people who already mild cognitive impairment.
-In 2007, a study in the journal Neurology evaluated the progression from mild cognitive impairment to dementia people ages 65 to 84.
+Some studies suggest those who benefit the most from light drinking may be people who already have mild cognitive impairment.
+In 2007, a study in the journal Neurology evaluated the progression from mild cognitive impairment to dementia in people ages 65 to 84.
 Drinking a small amount of alcohol appeared to delay the progression.
 More alcohol than that didn’t seem to yield any benefit, nor did abstaining from alcohol.

 Another study, published in 2019 in JAMA Network Open, assessed the link between alcohol and dementia risk in more than three thousand people.
 Overall, researchers found that drinking alcohol was not associated with a lower risk of dementia.
 A closer look at subgroups of people in the study suggests a different bottom line: People who drank a low quantity of alcohol daily tended to have a decreased risk of dementia.

 Just this year, JAMA Network Open published another study – this one on nearly 20,000 people – that found low to moderate alcohol consumption among middle-aged or older adults could play a role in better cognitive function, including word recall and vocabulary.